smsheehan/Class_Project/README.md

 ## Comments

 ## Communication Protocols
--As a group we will be using Slack for a majority of our communication especially during class time and outside of it as well.
+- As a group we will be using Slack for a majority of our communication especially during class time and outside of it as well.
+- Meeting as a team outside of class hours will take place via Zoom.